Plastic Surg Grand Rounds:

 The Department of Surgery consists of six distinct divisions, General and Minimally Invasive Surgery, Surgical Oncology and Endocrine Surgery, Pediatric Surgery, Plastic and Reconstructive Surgery, Vascular / Endovascular Surgery, and Trauma and Emergency Surgery.
 We also support the Center for Organ Transplantation within the Department.

-We have three superb surgical training programs within the Department: General Surgery, Plastic and Reconstructive Surgery and Surgical Critical Care and Trauma.
+We have four superb surgical training programs within the Department: General Surgery, Plastic and Reconstructive Surgery, Surgical Critical Care and Trauma and Vascular Surgery.
 Each of these programs was last accredited by the ACGME on a five year accreditation cycle, an indication of their educational excellence.
 Our graduates have a track record of clinical excellence and leadership in American Surgery.
 They have transformed health care in South Texas and the United States.

 Patient Care and Clinical Service

 Our surgeons are committed to clinical excellence and patient safety while promoting professionalism, compassionate care and service to all.
 Our surgeons practice what they teach.
 Please use our website to explore the range of patient care services available from our physicians and their teams.
 If you have any questions not answered by the web site, please do not hesitate to contact us by phone.